Fire safety

 • Learn how to navigate the stairs in darkness so you could do the same in thick smoke.

-• If you envisage needing help to leave the building in the event of a fire, due to restricted mobility or a disability, or for any other reason, please inform us as soon as possible and we will put a specific plan in place for you and alert the fire service to your needs
+• If you envisage needing help to leave the building in the event of a fire due to restricted mobility or a disability, or for any other reason, inform us as soon as possible and we'll put a specific plan in place for you and alert the fire service to your needs.

-Thankfully, there are relatively few fires, but when they do occur it is vital that you know what to do.
+Thankfully, there are relatively few fires, but when they do occur it's vital that you know what to do.

-If you live in a house, you should get out of the property as soon as you can by the safest means possible and should not return until the fire service says you can.
+If you live in a house, you should get out of the property as soon as you can by the safest means possible and shouldn't return until the fire service says you can.

-It is important to remember that, regardless of the strategy for your building, if at any time you are affected by smoke or fire, feel it is unsafe to stay in your property (even if the fire is somewhere else in the building), or you are instructed to leave by the Fire and Rescue Service, you should leave the building by the nearest exit, closing any doors behind you.
+It's important to remember that, regardless of the strategy for your building, if at any time you're affected by smoke or fire, feel it's unsafe to stay in your property (even if the fire is somewhere else in the building), or you're instructed to leave by the Fire and Rescue Service, you should leave the building by the nearest exit, closing any doors behind you.

-If you are in a communal area and discover a fire, you should leave the building immediately – do not return to your flat.
+If you're in a communal area and discover a fire, you should leave the building immediately – don't return to your flat.
 If your building has an alarm point in the communal area, you should activate this as you leave to alert others in the building to the fire.

-Call 999 as soon as it is safe to do so – the sooner you call the fire service, the sooner they will arrive to help.
+Call 999 as soon as it's safe to do so – the sooner you call the fire service, the sooner they'll arrive to help.

-Do not tackle a fire yourself unless you have received training in how to do this – you could be putting yourself and others in more danger.
+Don't tackle a fire yourself unless you've received training in how to do this – you could be putting yourself and others in more danger.

 Try to stay calm and, if you can, close all doors and windows to prevent smoke and fire spreading.

-You should not use a lift in the event of a fire in case you become trapped.
+You shouldn't use a lift in the event of a fire in case you become trapped.
 You should always use the emergency exit staircases and designated fire escape routes.

-Once you have left your property, you should not return until the fire service says you can.
+Once you've left your property, you shouldn't return until the fire service says you can.

 Smoke alarms

-If you have a smoke detector in your home you should regularly check that it is working.
-If it is battery operated you should also change the batteries when necessary.
+If you have a smoke detector in your home, you should regularly check that it's working.
+If it's battery operated you should also change the batteries when necessary.

 Vacuuming your smoke alarm will remove dust and dirt that can stop it from working.
-If you are concerned that your smoke alarm may not work, you need to contact us as soon as possible.
+If you're concerned that your smoke alarm may not work, contact us as soon as possible.

 Carbon monoxide alarms

-Carbon monoxide (CO) is an invisible gas that can cause serious illness, brain damage and even death, which you can't see, smell or taste, so it's very hard to detect without a CO alarm.
+Carbon monoxide (CO) is an invisible gas that can cause serious illness, brain damage and even death.
+You can't see, smell or taste it, so it's very hard to detect without a CO alarm.

-CO is produced when fuels such as natural gas, wood, coal or propane are burned (not completely because an appliance is faulty or there is a blocked flue or chimney, for example).
+CO is produced when fuels, such as natural gas, wood, coal or propane, are burned incompletely (because an appliance is faulty or there's a blocked flue or chimney, for example).

 Common sources of carbon monoxide will come from your: